United States Department of Veterans Affairs

 Research on Gulf War Veterans’ illnesses

-VA and other researchers continue to conduct research to investigate whether service in the Gulf War is linked to illnesses Gulf War Veterans have experienced.
+VA and other researchers continue to conduct research to investigate how service in the Gulf War is linked to illnesses Gulf War Veterans have experienced.
+Research includes:

-VA contracts with the Institute of Medicine to scientifically review the evidence for possible connections between Gulf War Veterans’ illnesses and exposure to environmental agents or preventive medicine during military service, and the best treatments for these illnesses.
-The Institute of Medicine is conducting a thorough review of scientific and medical research to determine the best treatments for chronic multisymptom illness among Gulf War Veterans.
-The final report is expected in early 2013.
-Find out more about Gulf War Institute of Medicine reports.
+VA contracts with the Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine to scientifically review the evidence for possible connections between Gulf War Veterans' illnesses and exposure to environmental agents or preventive medicine during service, and the best treatments for these illnesses.